douglasrizzo/dodo_detector/README.md

 # Object detection

 This a Python package I made to make object detection easier.
-Besides de dependencies listed on `setup.py`, it also depends on the [OpenCV 3 nonfree/contrib packages](https://github.com/opencv/opencv_contrib), which include the SURF and SIFT keypoint detection algorithms, as well as the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-The documentation over there teaches everything you need to know to install it.
+Besides the dependencies listed on `setup.py`, it also depends on the [OpenCV 3 nonfree/contrib packages](https://github.com/opencv/opencv_contrib) (which include the SURF and SIFT keypoint detection algorithms) and the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+The documentation on their repos teach everything you need to know in order to install it.

 Since this package is not on PyPi, you can install it via `pip` like this: